christine-nil/sql-sandbox/ReadMe.md

 python build-sandbox.py
 ```
 This will create and populate your SQLite database with fictional data.
-NOTICE: The 'mpg' dataset is from a package for python called 'seaborn'.
-If you encounter an error message related to this, go ahead and type 'pip install seaborn'.
+**NOTICE**: The `mpg` dataset is from a package for python called `seaborn`.
+If you encounter an error message related to this, go ahead and type `pip install seaborn`.

 ## Usage